Source talented developers with the Digital Tech Year

 While building their prototypes, students are in charge of everything: coding, testing, documenting, shipping, monitoring, scaling, client meetings and presentations.

-Since February 2015, 56 tech Minimum Viable Product prototypes have been developed in partnership with 36 companies, mainly French leading organizations in their industries.
+Since February 2015, 243 tech Minimum Viable Product prototypes have been developed in partnership with 136 companies, 80% was co-created with French leading organizations in their industries, 20% with startups.

 After a first experience, a couple of these companies did renew their partnership with the program in order to entrust the development of new digital strategic projects to our tech-talented students.